microsoft/appcenter-cli/contributing.md

 ## Prerequisites

-Install the latese version of Node 6 from [here](https://nodejs.org).
+Install the latest version of Node 6 or Node 8 from [here](https://nodejs.org).
 If you are on a Mac, we recommend a 64-bit version.

 Also have a working git installation.
 The code is available from this [repo](https://github.com/Microsoft/appcenter-cli).

 ### Optional Tools